⚠️⚠️⚠️

 )

-The first step in a demografr ABC analysis is setting up a “scaffold” model—a slendr function which will return a compiled slendr model as its output, and which will accept the model parameters in form of normal R function arguments.
+The first step in a demografr ABC analysis is setting up a “scaffold” model—a slendr function which will produce a compiled slendr model object, and which will accept the model parameters in form of normal R function arguments.
 In our simple examples, we will define the following function:

 model <- function(Ne_A, Ne_B, Ne_C, Ne_D, T_AB, T_BC, T_CD, gf_BC) {